 On March 19, PESA joined the Alliance for Competitive Steel and Aluminum Tariffs (ACSAT), which represents steel and aluminum downstream users and U.S. exporters.
 ACSAT is led by the National Foreign Trade Council (NFTC) and is comprised of more than 40 trade associations (including PESA, API, IPAA and IADC).
 ACSAT’s objective is to promote policies that drive more competitive U.S. steel/aluminum production, assist workers impacted by trade, and eliminate prolonged import protection measures.

 On May 17, ACSAT submitted comments urging the Department of Commerce to revise the regulations governing the 232 tariff exclusion process.
 PESA strongly believes that tariffs are not the right way to address global overcapacity in steel and aluminum created by China’s unfair trade practice.

-PESA is also working with the American Petroleum Institute (API) to compile a list of the impacted service/supply sector HTS codes that will be included by API in an initial Section 232 impact analysis report.
+PESA also worked with the American Petroleum Institute (API) to compile a list of the impacted service/supply sector HTS codes to be included by API in an initial Section 232 impact analysis report.